Dr Sarah Burdett, Faculty of English

 Burdett, S., “’Tis Gallia’s Hopeless Queen!”: Resurrecting the Dead in John Philip Kemble’s Macbeth.Last Scene of All: Representing Death on the Western Stage, ed.
 Jessica Goodman (Cambridge: Legenda, 2022), pp. 43-61.

 Burdett, S., Katherine Astbury, and Diane Tisdall, ‘Excavating French Melodrama of the First Empire’.
-Sound Stage Screen, vol.1, no. 1 (Spring 2021), pp. 7-46.
+Sound Stage Screen, vol.1, no.1 (Spring 2021), pp. 7-46.

 Burdett, S., ‘“Weeping Mothers Shall Applaud”: Sarah Yates as Margaret of Anjou on the London Stage, 1797.’
-Comparative Drama, vol. 49, no. 4, special edition on ‘The Actor in the Interval’ (Winter 2015), pp. 419-444.
+Comparative Drama, vol. 49, no. 4 (Winter 2015), pp. 419-444.

 Burdett, S., ‘“Be Mine in Politics”: Charlotte Corday and Anti-Union Allegory in Matthew West’s Female Heroism, A Tragedy in Five Acts (1803)’.
 Restoration and Eighteenth-Century Theatre Research, vol. 30, no. 1-2, Double Issue (Summer/Winter 2015), pp. 89-108.